next-book/dev-book/content/visitors.md

 He had got to find him out as you did.
 He would not play any part.
 Men paid him wages for work, and so helped to feed and clothe him; but he never exchanged opinions with them.
-He was so simply and naturally humble⁠—if he can be called humble who never aspires⁠—that humility was no distinct quality in him, nor could he conceive of it.
+He was so simply and naturally humble—if he can be called humble who never aspires—that humility was no distinct quality in him, nor could he conceive of it.
 Wiser men were demigods to him.
 If you told him that such a one was coming, he did as if he thought that anything so grand would expect nothing of himself, but take all the responsibility on itself, and let him be forgotten still.
 He never heard the sound of praise.